bobby-didcoding/drf_course/steps/module_3.md

 ```

-4) ViewSets - A ViewSet class is simply a type of class-based View, that does not provide any method handlers such as .get() or .post(), and instead provides actions such as .list() and .create().
+4) APIView - Using the APIView class is pretty much the same as using a regular View class, as usual, the incoming request is dispatched to an appropriate handler method such as .get() or .post().
+Additionally, a number of attributes may be set on the class that control various aspects of the API policy.

 Go ahead and paste the following code into /backend/core/views.py